The P-Shot® – Using PRP for Erectile Dysfunction

 The P-Shot improves symptoms of erectile dysfunction in men for one year.
 These results can vary between patients, but generally, patients experience stronger, longer, and firmer erections.

-The results of the P-Shot® are immediate and increase over the next 2-4 weeks.
+The results of the P-Shot® take approximately 4-6 weeks.

 What are the alternatives to the P-Shot?